ILLIXR/ILLIXR/README.md

 | [yaml-cpp][TPP26]                    | [MIT][L26]                                           |
 | zed_opencv (Sterolabs)               | [MIT][L27]                                           |

-[^2]: Existing entries were current as of March 5, 2025; the Boba entries were added August 29, 2026.
+[^2]: Existing entries were current as of March 5, 2025; the Boba entry was added August 29, 2026.

 [^3]: Also known as the Simplified BSD License.